 2020 Dimensional X-ray Computed Tomography Week

-The dXCT 2020 conference set to take place in Manchester on the 29th of June to the 2nd of July has been postponed due to COVID-19.
+The dXCT 2020 conference set to take place in Manchester has been postponed to 2022 due to COVID-19.

 This decision has been made by the organising committee in light of the uncertainty caused by COVID-19 and to allow people to focus their attention on managing this ongoing crisis.

-The next dXCT conference will be held in 2021 at the National Physical Laboratory, further information to follow. dXCT will return to Manchester in 2022.
+The next dXCT conference will be held in 2021 at the National Physical Laboratory, and the conference will return to Manchester in 2022.

 Further information on dXCT 2020 may be available on the host’s associated webpage at DimensionalXCT2020